VasiliyKolihalov/FatNetLib/docs/2-essentials/8-encryption.md

 };
 ```

-After setting the order of execution of middleware, the package will first be decrypted and then deserialized.
-And the
+After setting the order execution of middleware, the package will first be decrypted and then deserialized.
-outgoing package will be serialized and then encrypted.
+And the outgoing package will be serialized and then encrypted.